, Administrative Assistant, Board of Ordained Ministry

 BACKGROUND: In 2008, the Oregon-Idaho Annual Conference adopted the Sexual Ethics Policy for Clergy.
 At the 2012 Annual Conference was passed to add the requirement of attendance at a Healthy Boundary Workshop once a quadrennium.
 The Board of Ordained Ministry was assigned responsibility for conducting training events and testing.

-THE POLICY: The policy is printed annually in the Conference Journal.
-You can find it in the 2015 Journal, Volume #1 on pages 38-43.
-To be in full compliance with Sexual Ethics Policy for Clergy the following three tasks must be completed:
+THE POLICY: The Sexual Ethics Policy for Clergy is printed annually (2018 Conference Journal, Volume #1, pages 43-48 in the digital version).
+To be in full compliance with the policy, the following three tasks must be completed:

-- Attendance at a Healthy Boundary Workshop once a quadrennium
+- Attend a Healthy Boundary Workshop once per quadrennium

-- Submission of the Annual Disclosure form to your District Office
+- Submit an Annual Disclosure Form to your District Office

 - All clergy who hold membership in the Oregon-Idaho Annual Conference and are in any appointment status including active, retired, on leave*, honorably located and those appointed to school.